Car Finance Explained: Your Car Finance Options

 Guaranteed Future Value (GFV) explained

 The lender will use this information to calculate the Guaranteed Future Value of the car, or the GFV.
-The GFV is a forecast of what the car will be worth at the end of the agreement, based on your initial estimate of your annual mileage.
+The GFV is a forecast of what the car will be worth at the end of the agreement, based on your initial estimate of your yearly mileage.
 This value forms the ‘deferred final payment’ and is guaranteed by the lender.

 PCP finance pros and cons